 Teachers need to empathize with their students.
 With empathy, they can understand how to open their students’ minds and hearts to language learning.

 I can generally classify the students I handled into two: those who were more practical in their learning approach; and those who were more dogmatic, so more prone to being perfectionist as well.
 Often, they were from non-English environments in Asia: China, Vietnam, Korea, Myanmar, among others.

-So as an English language teacher, what you can do is to help your students realize that learning English as a second or as a foreign language is a skill.
+So as an English language teacher, help your students realize that learning English as a second or as a foreign language is a skill.
 Help your students understand the need to approach language learning from a non-academic perspective.
 That is – being able to see language as a SKILL to develop, and not merely one of their course subjects in school wherein they acquire knowledge.